Scenery and wildlife

-Communication service in Manaslu Trek is limited and it is a kind of vacation where one switches off the phone and bask in the wilderness.
+Communication service in Manaslu Trek is limited and it is a kind of vacation where one switches off the phone and basks in the wilderness.
 Nepal Telecom network is available in certain areas but cannot ensure that it is available at each step of the trail.
-Besides, WIFI and sky networks are available in popular areas as Tsum valley, Samagaun, Samdo village.
-In lower elevation different networks (Nepal Telecom, Ncell, Sky, Smart cell) are available.
+Besides, WIFI and sky networks are available in popular areas such as Tsum valley, Samagaun, and Samdo village.
+In lower elevations different networks (Nepal Telecom, Ncell, Sky, Smart cell) are available.
 In case of any emergency, CDMA phones and satellite phones are used.
-You are willing to buy a sim card while staying in Nepal, better to purchase Nepal Telecom as its coverage is better in the countryside.
+If you are willing to buy a sim card while staying in Nepal, better to purchase Nepal Telecom as its coverage is better in the countryside.
 On the other hand, also carry battery backup as there is no consistency in electricity, and the cold sucks the battery of devices.
 Tea house lodges charge for charging phones/ devices.

 Fewer Crowds in Manaslu Trek

-Looking at the number of trekkers visiting Nepal, Annapurna and Everest region are the busiest leaving other Trekking routes with lesser trekkers.
+Looking at the number of trekkers visiting Nepal, Annapurna and Everest's regions are the busiest leaving other Trekking routes with lesser trekkers.
 So, Manaslu Trek has fewer crowds and much tranquility and wilderness.
 Manaslu Trek becomes exotic because of its fascinating natural and cultural beauty accompanied by quietness and wilderness.
-Additionally, to preserve the authentic culture, off the beaten trail and untouched nature, the Government of Nepal has imposed special permit requirements to trek in certain areas of the Manaslu region.
+Additionally, to preserve the authentic culture, off-the-beaten trail, and untouched nature, the Government of Nepal has imposed special permit requirements to trek in certain areas of the Manaslu region.
 This leads to tranquility and the least trekkers.

 Manaslu Trek revolves around the Manaslu Conservation Area and Annapurna Conservation Area which strictly protects and conserves nature and wildlife.
 Each trekker is abode by the rules and regulations of conservation areas aiming to not harm, protect, and promote natural beauty.
 Trekkers will be taking the memories and experiences by spending valuable time at Manaslu Trek and supporting responsible tourism.
 Nepal Adventure Team too aims at sustainable tourism and encourages and guides every trekker to practice responsible tourism.